Ashikaga1974/MyHyprlandConfigs/README.md

 ## Dependencies

-For a complete setup, you need the following packages:
+During setup, the required dependencies and packages will be installed automatically ⚙️✨, so you don’t have to worry about missing anything 📦🚀.For a complete setup, you need the following packages:

 - hyprland
 - hyprlock